+The DRFA is joint Commonwealth and State government funding, providing financial assistance to help communities recover from eligible disasters.
 The intent of the DRFA is to assist the relief and recovery of communities whose social, financial and economic wellbeing has been severely affected by a disaster event.
 The arrangements provide a cost sharing formula between the State and Australian Government and include a range of pre-agreed relief measures.